Creating Tranquility in a Home Office

 by Hervey Thomson on Jan 3, 2014

 Creating a Zen like atmosphere in your home office is truly the way to go.
-When you are at piece with your surroundings everything is so much less stressful, you get a lot more done and you have a better time doing it.
+When you are at peace with your surroundings everything is so much less stressful, you get a lot more done and you have a better time doing it.

 Everyone in a cubical would give their right arm to be able to work at home in a peaceful relaxing environment surrounded by their favorite things.
 All the colors in the environment of their own choosing none of them being abrasive.
-And for that matter no abrasive co workers to have to deal with either.
+And for that matter no abrasive co-workers to have to deal with either.